Tuesday, 12 March 2024

 Apples are produced competitively, so Pa = MCa

 The marginal cost is zero.
 Price is determined by where the totally inelastic supply schedule hits the demand curve.
 Long run, with 'Muth Rational' expectations, one could say that expected price should equal expected incremental cost from the marginal acre brought under a particular fruit.
 But, the Muth Rational equilibrium (one which gets rid of 'cobwebs') for perishables like fruit involves crop insurance or buffer stocks or other methods of getting Income equalization absent which there would be entry or exit.
-Once again, consumers can't do shit though no doubt they could boycott particular products or take other action to directly change the demand curve.
+Once again, consumers can't do shit about this though no doubt they could boycott particular products or take other action to directly change the demand curve.

 Pears are produced by a monopolist, so Pp > MCp